Dogwood’s Mission: To support animals and the people who love them through rescue, rehoming, spay/neuter and education.

 Brenda Grisby ~Brenda has volunteered for multiple rescues over the years but found her rescue “home ” with Dogwood in 2015, before Dogwood was an official non-profit.
 She has worked tirelessly in many areas within Dogwood and has been an essential part of our growth and success, always leading with kindness and respect.
 She is loved by all and we are grateful for Brenda’s compassion and work for animals in need.

 Hannah Houston ~After 6 years of extraordinary dedication, Hannah resigned from the board in March 2021 to focus on family.
 As a founding board member, Hannah has been an integral part of making Dogwood what it is.
 She helped develop programs that have enabled us to save thousands of animals.
 Hannah developed/managed our foster/adoption program and so much more.
-We’re incredibly grateful for Hannah’s service to the board, the animals we serve.
+We’re incredibly grateful for Hannah’s service.